Srivasavi-vipparla/pm-project/README.md

 <li>Schedule</li>
 <li>Budget</li>
 </ol>
-Our Project
+-Our Project
-Our Team:
+-Our Team:
-Vipparla,Sri Vasavi as a Product Onwer.
+<p>Vipparla,Sri Vasavi as a Product Onwer.</p>
-Nuvvala,Manoj as a Scrum Master.
+<p>Nuvvala,Manoj as a Scrum Master.</p>
-Ramavaram,Abhilash as a Developer.
+<p>Ramavaram,Abhilash as a Developer.</p>
-Arla,Madhu Babu as a Designer.
+<p>Arla,Madhu Babu as a Designer.</p>
-Project Charter
+-Project Charter
-Scope
+-Scope
-Schedule:
+-Schedule:

-Budget
+-Budget
-Our Project
+-Our Project
-Introduce your project title and tag line
+-Introduce your project title and tag line
-One paragraph: short advertisement/summary of your proposed project
+-One paragraph: short advertisement/summary of your proposed project